Whether you’re getting a new air conditioner or wanting to maximize your current one, getting it level is important.

-Air conditioners are usually placed on concrete pads.
+Air conditioners are often installed on concrete pads.
 As time passes, the pad could crack, shift or sink.
 This can result in malfunctions and even premature replacement.
-Let’s discuss some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+Let’s discuss some of the issues that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

 Your air conditioner’s compressor is an important part.
 As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
 Once the compressor releases heat under pressure, the refrigerant becomes liquid again.